Rental Guides · Last updated 2 June 2026

 Can my landlord increase the rent every year?

-Yes, but increases are capped by law and must follow the formula set by the LAU.
-A landlord cannot increase rent by more than the legally permitted amount, regardless of what the contract says.
+Yes, but increases are capped by the LAU and must follow the legally set formula for that year.
+A landlord cannot increase rent above the permitted cap regardless of what the contract says.
+Be wary of any clause referencing a fixed percentage without citing the LAU formula as the reference index.